fetchai/docs-archived/docs/etch-language/variables.md

 ## Floats

-Signed and unsigned decimal numbers are available as floating point types in 32 and 64 bit representation.
+Signed and unsigned decimal numbers are available as floating point types in 32 and 64 bit representation (4 and 8 bytes).

-!!! note
-	Fixed point variables  `Fixed32` and `Fixed64` will be available in version release/0.5.x.

 Unspecified floats default to `Float64`.